 Maybe you were able to hold the leash, maybe you weren’t.
 Maybe the squirrel made it to the tree, maybe it couldn’t, and ran down an alley.
 Either way, your dog vanished.
 What now?

-Without proper identification, it is going to be very difficult for anyone who finds your dog to get in touch with you.
+Without a proper identification tag, it is going to be very difficult for anyone who finds your dog to get in touch with you.
 Additionally, certain IDs like city licenses or vaccine tags may be mandated by your local government.

 Without the right ID, your dog could end up being lost for a lot longer or may end up at the pound with no way to find his family.